Nephelis Logo

 Is this a real mission?

-Nephelis Industries and Project AETHER are a rral mission, designed to inspire and build a first step to Venus exploration.
+Yes!
+Nephelis Industries and Project AETHER are a real mission, designed to inspire and build a first step to Venus exploration.

 Why not Mars?